GhalaDev/AI-BoardGame-Forge/README.md

 ## Features

+- Generate complete board games using an LLM
+- Create game titles, descriptions, and rules
-- Generate a complete card game from any custom theme
+- Generate structured game data in JSON format
-- Automatically create unique card names, types, and abilities
+- Create unique game cards with names, types, and abilities
-- Generate AI artwork without requiring an API key
+- Generate AI artwork for each card
-- Design trading-card style images using Pillow
+- Design trading-card layouts using Pillow
 - Interactive Gradio web interface
 - Easy to run in Google Colab
+-
 ---

 ## Technologies Used